Where can I Freedom Camp?

 - Dispose of all waste and rubbish appropriately.

-- Be considerate of other users of the area, and your impact on them and the environment around you.
+- Be considerate of other users of the area, and your effect on them and the environment around you.

 You may be asked to move by an enforcement officer if:

-- You have stayed more than three nights in the same public place;
+- You have stayed more than three nights (self-contained) or a single night (non-self-contained) in the same public place.

 - Camping is not allowed at that site.

-Freedom campers who do not comply with the Freedom Camping Bylaw may be liable to a $200 fine.
+Freedom campers who do not comply with the Freedom Camping Bylaw will be liable to a $200 fine.

 Where to dispose of toilet and grey water